 The Dana-Farber Beth Israel Deaconess Cancer Collaboration will include all aspects of adult cancer care, building on each organization's legacy of excellence with compassion, innovative research, and world-class patient care.

 Every day, our clinicians and researchers are working to discover new ways to prevent, treat and cure cancer.
-We can harness the power of these ground-breaking innovations in a state-of-the-art clinical building that is designed specifically to meet the complex needs of patients with cancer and their loved ones.
+We will harness the power of these ground-breaking innovations in a state-of-the-art clinical building that is designed specifically to meet the complex needs of patients with cancer and their loved ones.
 In addition, the proximity of the new hospital in the Longwood Medical Area of Boston, adjacent to existing BIDMC and Dana-Farber facilities, will support a cohesive, patient-centered experience and emphasis on leading-edge research.

-Timeline and What To Expect
+Timeline and What to Expect